codebreak/policies/thoughtworks_code_of_conduct.md

   * Posting or threatening to post other people's personally identifying information ("doxing").
   * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
   * Inappropriate photography or recording.
   * Inappropriate physical contact.
-You should have someone's consent before touching them.
+You should have someone's verbal consent before touching them.
 Dressing or acting a certain way is not consent.
   * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
   * Deliberate intimidation, stalking or following (online or in person).
   * Advocating for, or encouraging, any of the above behavior.